mathewtrivett/gogo/README.md

 + **Resign**

-Players can resign, handing the win to their opponent.
+You can resign, handing the win to your opponent.

 #### Scoring

+At the end of the game...

 #### Suicide

-You can't play a stone on a point that would mean you immediately had no liberties.
+You can't play a stone on a point that would leave that group with no liberties.
 That would be SUICIDE!!!
-Although
+Although you can play this move if it means that your opponent would lose their liberties.

 #### Ko